 How do I upload my PDF files?

 It's easy!
-You can simply log in to our portal and click create content on the left side of the page.
-If you've never created an issue with us, you will easily spot the PDF upload as shown below:
+You can simply log in to our portal and go to Content > Issues on the left side of the page.
+After that, you can click the green Upload button on the right side of the page:

 Can my content still be interactive even though I uploaded it using PDF?